oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/port-forward.md

   </network-access-point>
 </server>
 ```
-For Model in Image (MII) and Domain Home in Image (DII), here is a snippet model configuration for channel `PortForward` for the Admin Server
+For Model in Image (MII) and Domain in Image (DII), here is a snippet model configuration for channel `PortForward` for the Administration Server.
 ```yaml
 topology:
     ...